 The Richard Mille RM 52-02 Pharrell Williams (Price: $1,000,000+)

 The watch features a titanium case with a sapphire crystal case back, allowing a full view of its intricate movement.
-The centerpiece of the watch is the hand-painted and hand-engraved dial, which depicts an astronaut gazing at Earth from space.
+The centerpiece is the hand-painted and hand-engraved dial, depicting an astronaut gazing at Earth from space.
+That artistic execution required hundreds of hours of skilled craftsmanship, making every single watch a genuinely unique piece of art.

 - Manual-Winding Tourbillon Movement: Built for precision and durability.